c-hydro/fp-hyde/README.rst

     • python3 packages and applications;
     • R packages and applications;
     • fortran libraries;
-    • other software and applications (Jupyter Notebook, QGIS, Panoply, cdo, ncview ...)
+    • other software and applications (Jupyter Notebook, QGIS, Panoply, cdo, ncview ...).

+The section for installing all needed libraries and environments is usually named **fp-envs** and the users can find it in Flood-PROOFS modelling system repository hosted by GitHub [1_].

 Python3 libraries
 -----------------

 The python3 standard library is not sufficient to correctly install all Flood-PROOFS applications; for this reason some extra libraries are needed to guarantee all functionalities.
-To install all python3 libraries a bash script named “setup_fp_env_python.sh” is provided [6_]; basically, the script calls a **miniconda** [7_] installation that allow to get all needed libraries and install them into “$HOME/user/fp_libs_python/” folder.
+To install all python3 libraries a bash script named **setup_fp_env_python.sh** is provided [6_]; basically, the script calls a **miniconda** [7_] installation that allow to get all needed libraries and install them into “$HOME/user/fp_libs_python/” folder.
 During the installation, a virtual environment named “fp_env_python” is created too.
 Once all libraries are correctly installed and configurated, to activate “fp_env_python” by command-line is necessary to execute the following:

 .. code-block:: bash